shawnbrown/datatest/docs/tutorial/introduction.rst

             }

-For more information on errors and differences, see :ref:`failure-docs`.
+For more information, see :ref:`difference-docs`.

 .. tabs::